 Currently, 99% of the country’s electricity is supplied by just six companies.
-The Community Energy Coalition, which includes some of the best known and trusted national organisations, including The Co-operative Group, The National Trust, The National Federation of Women’s Institutes and The Church of England, wants to start a revolution with communities at its heart which will drive a clean, affordable and secure energy system.
+The Community Energy Coalition, which includes some of the UK's best known and trusted national organisations, including The Co-operative Group, The National Trust, The National Federation of Women’s Institutes and The Church of England, wants to start a revolution with communities at its heart which will drive a clean, affordable and secure energy system.
 Our headline vision for community energy in 2020 is "communities across the UK owning, generating and saving energy together for the benefit of all".

 Together, we saw several approaches to community energy in Germany, from Badenova - a large utility - to the pioneering villages of Feldheim and Freiamt.
 Badenova is run jointly by the city-region of Freiburg, and embraces renewables including turning food waste into heat and power for thousands of local homes.
 Feldheim is a rural village near Berlin of just 140 inhabitants that has worked with a local commercial renewable energy developer to become completely off-grid and reduce its energy bills by a third, employing around 30 people from the village.
-Freimt is a rural upland district near Freiburg that generates 40% more energy from renewable energy than it needs.
+Freimt is a rural upland district near Freiburg that generates 40% more energy from renewables than it needs.
 The wind farms and anearobic digestors are owned and financed by thousands of local members of the cooperative that runs them.

 This growing coalition is now committed to promote community energy with members and wider stakeholders as a powerful voice.